AaronAppel/Mirror/README.md

 MIRROR_CLASS_END(ExampleClass)
 ```

-Here we can omit/ignore values we don't need exposed (not serialized for intance)
+Here we can omit/ignore values we don't need exposed (not serialized for instance)

 3. Add an entry into the MirrorTypes.h enum :
 ```